CenturyLinkLabs/golang-builder/README.md

 If you are using Godep to manage your dependencies *golang-builder* will reference the packages in your `Godeps/_workspace` directory instead of downloading them via `go get`.

 ### Dockerfile
 If you would like to have *golang-builder* package your compiled Go application into a Docker image automatically then the final requirement is that your Dockerfile be placed at the root of your project directory structure.

+If your Dockerfile resides somewhere else, you can acommodate this by specifying the `DOCKER_BUILD_CONTEXT` env var.
+This will be used to override the default value of `"."`.

 After compiling your Go application, *golang-builder* will execute a `docker build` with your Dockerfile.

-The compiled binary will be placed in the root of your project directory so your Dockerfile can be written with the assumption that the application binary is in the same directory as the Dockerfile itself:
+The compiled binary will be placed (by default) in the root of your project directory so your Dockerfile can be written with the assumption that the application binary is in the same directory as the Dockerfile itself:

     FROM scratch
     EXPOSE 3000